thegrumpys/odop/client/docs/Help/search.md

 *   MAXIT &nbsp; - the search terminated by exceeding the maximum number of iterations.

-Return codes unique to SEARCH1 are:
+Return codes unique to SEARCH are:

 *  DELMIN  - search terminated due to cutting step size to a value smaller than DELMIN.
 This usually indicates that no